 Build: Installation of smart meters and supporting network and infrastructure

-Finance: Providing smart metering equipment to utilities shifting AMI/AMR costs from CapEx to OpEx
+Finance: Providing advanced metering equipment to utilities shifting AMI/AMR costs from CapEx to OpEx

 Operate: Real-time field support operations and reporting analytics